dwhswenson/ultrasound/src/pages/shear-waves/index.md

 However, it clearly isn't practical for clinical use: you're not going to cut open a patient and shake their liver to measure its stiffness!

+Despite its clinical limitations, mechanical vibration offers some distinct advantages for research applications.
+External shakers can provide precise control over both frequency and amplitude, allowing researchers to study tissue properties across well-defined parameter ranges.
+This makes mechanical excitation particularly valuable for validating elastography algorithms, characterizing tissue phantoms, and conducting fundamental studies of tissue biomechanics where controlled experimental conditions are essential.

 </div>
 </div>